trussworks/trussels-guide/index.md

 Many of our clients specifically forbid taking a work laptop outside the U.S. This is **very important**.
 If you do want to go overseas and bring a Truss laptop, we will need to wipe it and install basic communication tools like G-Suite and Slack, but you will not be able to connect to any client repositories, drives, or infrastructure.

 ## Practice: Annual security training
 Many of our clients require that we take annual security training.
 Use your Google credentials to log into the :lock:[Habitu8](https://trussworks.habitu8.net/training) learning portal and complete the available trainings.
-The first time that you log in, you will automatically be enrolled in the annual and new hire security trainings.
+The first time that you log in, you will automatically be enrolled in the appropriate trainings.
 The trainings are a series of videos (3-5 minutes each) separated by knowledge checks.
 You should be able to complete the trainings in under an hour.

 If you have an interest in other security topics, you can watch any of the available videos in the `Video Library` at any time.